Pilatus Railway: History

 The government provided no subsidy for the construction of the line.
 Instead, Locher established his own company "Locher Systems" to build the railway.
 The railway was built entirely with private capital and has remained financially viable throughout its life.
+New energy-efficient trains built by Stadler Rail were introduced in 2023.

 The Pilatus Railway was named a Historic Mechanical Engineering Landmark by the American Society of Mechanical Engineers in 2001.